15x or 22x Magnification

 4 Extra strong UV LEDs 365 nm

-The UV light mode with its 4 strong UV LEDs (365 nm) allows an optimal depiction of UV security inks through the lens as well as from the side from short distance.
+The UV light mode with its 4 extra strong UV LEDs (365 nm) allows an optimal depiction of UV security inks through the lens as well as from the side from short distance.

 Check nanotext and several fibers on passports and bank notes.
 Also ideal for effortless detecting of UV features on polycarbonate cards.